 Wembley connections, Leeds Rhinos' links to men's Challenge Cup and 1895 Cup finals

+15 players, 2 coaches: Leeds Rhinos' huge influence on Wembley Challenge Cup and 1895 Cup finalists

 There is no shortage of Leeds Rhinos interest in Saturday’s three finals at Wembley.